 Fishing aids include anything that helps the angler improve their fishing outcome.
 In most cases, it’s best to keep the fishing aids simple and generic, but in some cases, like nautical maps, getting specific is preferable.
 Fishing aids also include many different items:

-- Fishing Finder – Portable and stationary on a boat
+- Fish Finder – Portable and stationary on a boat

 - Fishing books

 - Trolling motor

 Anything that can help a fisher improve their skills, capabilities, and experience qualifies for this list.
 Many other suggestions could be added to this list too.
 Because some of the items are more expensive, combining a few is a good idea that won’t break the bank.

 This is a basic kit in case the angler finds themselves in an emergency, to help them get through it unscathed.
 That could include getting lost, stranded with a dead boat motor, or getting caught in bad weather.

 Basic survival kit materials and supplies include matches, fire starter, a signaling mirror, survival knife, basic first aid supplies, compass, applicable maps, water purification tablets, short-term nutrition (like energy bars) scissors, portable flashlight, poncho, blanket, etc.